Accessing the degree of Majorana nonlocality in a quantum dot-optical microcavity system

-In the present work, we show that light-matter coupling can be employed as an alternative to differentiate between topological MZMs and a quasi-MZMs (ps-ABS) in tunneling conductance experiments.
+In the present work, we show that light-matter coupling can be employed as an alternative to probe the degree of Majorana nonlocality through tunneling conductance experiments.
 We consider the system schematically shown in Fig.~\ref{fig:System}(a): a QD placed inside a single-mode optical cavity with frequency $\omega_{0}$, which is tuned in resonance with valence-to-conduction band optical transition, i.e, $\Omega =\omega_{0}$, see Fig.~\ref{fig:System}(b).
 The conductance through the dot can be accessed by metallic source-drain leads.
 Moreover, the QD couples with both left and right MZMs hosted at the edges of the Majorana nanowire.
-We demonstrate, that conductance profiles through the QD as functions of both bias voltage and mean photon occupation adjusted by external pump reveal distinct patterns for the cases of highly nonlocal MZMs, overlapped MZMs and quasi-MZMs.
-We also show that it is possible to access the degree of Majorana nonlocality (topological quality factor) in the conductance profile by tuning the mean photon occupation instead of the QD gate-voltage as in the Prada´s original proposal~\cite{Prada2017,Penaranda2018,DJClarcke2017}.
+We demonstrate, that conductance profiles through the QD as functions of both bias voltage and mean photon occupation adjusted by external pump reveal distinct patterns for the cases of highly nonlocal MZMs, overlapped MZMs and not so well localized MZMs.
+We also show that it is possible to access the degree of Majorana nonlocality (topological quality factor) in conductance profiles by tuning the mean photon occupation instead of the QD gate-voltage as in the Prada´s original proposal~\cite{Prada2017,Penaranda2018,DJClarcke2017}.